SNmcdarby1/Xascapade-Safari-tours/README.md

       - Controlgroup
       - Social links
       - Font awesome icons

+   * Links used to create the website
+   *
-      - Materialised link - I was inspired by the look and feel of the Link that made the site look better feel about it.
+      - //** Materialised link - I was inspired by the look and feel of the Link that made the site look better feel about it.I                deleted the  link **//
-      - Bootstrap snippets that enabled meto have different designs
+      - Bootstrap snippets that enabled me to have different designs
-      - CDNJS site enabled me to get the tags and JS scripts that are used to create the website.
+      - CDNJS site used for tags and JS scripts to create the website.
-      - Jquery CDN  uncompressed min script
+      - Jquery CDN - uncompressed min script
       - Leaflet link and tags for js google mapping
       - Emailjs used for the interactive email
-      - One of the users suggested that the images covered a lot of space on the computer and it meant that the user has to scroll p and down to view one image.
-I deciced to change that layout to that will allow the user to view ll the images without scrolling upand down.
-      - The navigation bar was not user friendly.
-I managed to simplify the color and typography to font-family: Verdana, Geneva, Tahoma, sans-serif;
+      - API

 ### 5. User Stories.

   * The Navigation bar was not easily accessible .
 I have to try diffent designs that will anablethe client to press the home button to access other pages.
-  * The packages had no value , soi added up the value and uploaded images to show the product.
+  * The packages had no value , i added up the value and uploaded images to show the product.
   * The carousel in the gallery page was not working so i decided to have static images all in one page.
   * The client asked to have different options of products .
 I added in the safari packages and different locations of the Safaris, and activities that can be done during the    holidays.
-  * The reservation page had a lot of information icons that made the page look messy .
-I ended up reducing the content and be short ad precise of the contents.
+  * The reservation page had a lot of information .
+I ended up reducing the content and be short and precise contents.
+  *
 - Web Design.
+-
+  - A overall layout, size, colors that increases the  overall experience of the users when they interact with the application            in order to achieve its objective to provide the maximum customer satisfaction
+  -
   I did a lot of reserch in youtube and i was inspired by three main developres
      * Sayar flight booking example
      - One of the users suggested that the images covered a lot of space on the computer and it meant that the user has to scroll p        and down to view one image.
-I deciced to change that layout to that will allow the user to view ll the images without scrolling upand down.
+Changed that layout to that will allow the user to view ll the images without scrolling upand down.

 ### 6. Wireframes

     The xascapade wireframe is  create using balsamic and downloaded it in the ide platform under documents as a pdf.
     See attached below a copy of the wireframe.

    [xascapade.pdf](https://github.com/SNmcdarby1/Xascapade-Travel/files/6061243/xascapade.pdf).

    after receiving my feedback from my accessors i realised that the layout does not work with my design and i ended up changing the      wireframe to suit the user.
    Below is the new wireframe.
 What i tried to do is to simlify the styke and design that will suite the user and easy accessible.
 XASCAPADE .pdf](https://github.com/SNmcdarby1/Xascapade-Travel/files/6087100/XASCAPADE.pdf)

    Below is a Multiple devices Mockup generator image that shows you how the landing page looks in different devices.